ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 ### `reindex_active_models`

-> Use this live reindex for indexed `ActiveModel` models.
+> This method is added by the `flex-model` gem: use it for indexed `ActiveModel` models.

 This method works similarly to the `reindex_models` for the options `:models` and `:ensure_indices` and similarly to the `reindex_indices` for the `on_each_change` block.
 Indeed the `on_each_change` block will be used to pass __ALL__ the documents being reindexed __AND__ the tracked changes at the end of the reindexing.
 If you don't configure any `on_each_change` block, the index will be copied verbatim into the new index.